JaredPlummer5/github.io-readnotes1-/README.md

 You can make the text anything you want and the text will show up as the url link on your website.

-The link to my portfolio down below is a perfect example of what it should look like.